Latest update: 01.10.2024 | by Lili

 Spanish fast-fashion retailer Zara is expanding its online used-garment marketplace.
-Zara Pre-Owned has been available in the United Kingdom since October 2022, and now there’s talk of expanding the marketplace to other European countries.
+Zara Pre-Owned has been accessible in the United Kingdom since October 2022 and is now also available in Spain, Germany, Austria, Belgium, Croatia, Slovakia, Slovenia, Finland, Greece, Ireland, Italy, Luxembourg, Netherlands and Portugal.

 Just like its name suggests, Zara Pre-Owned is a C2C marketplace facilitating the exchange of used Zara garments between consumers.